Warped geometric information on the optimisation of Euclidean functions: Christoffel symbols and geodesic equations on

 Note that, except for the last term, all the terms in the first passage are computed similarly.
 That is why the equation is shortened.
 In the last passage we explicitly show the complete form of all the terms composing $\Gamma^m_{i, j}$.
 The Christoffel symbols when arranged in full matrices are denoted as $\Gamma^m$, $m = 1, \ldots, D$ and are generally written as,

 To further simplify the notation, let

 Thus,

 The computation of the geodesic equations associated to $\Gamma_\ell$ will also follow the general formalism.
 We will use the results above to make the equations more compact aiming at computational purposes.
-In general, geodesic equations can be written as,
+Using the geodesic equations and expanding one element in its right hand-side, Equation \eqref{eq:geodeq}, we get,